 What is Weight Stigma?

-A mom boasts about her daughter’s weight loss with a before and after image on Facebook: on the left is a junior high photo that emphasizes her daughter’s double chin; on the right is a recent college snapshot that highlights her now prominent jaw line.
+A mom boasts about her daughter’s weight loss with a before and after image on Facebook.
 Thumbs up emojis and “Congrats to her!” comments fill the mom’s feed.
 While she may have meant no harm, both her post and others’ reactions to it perpetuate weight stigma, also known as weight bias.

 Poor Body Image

-Seating and equipment in many places are not designed to accommodate people with obesity, including theaters, sports arenas, airlines, restaurants and even medical offices.
+Seating and equipment in many places are often not designed to accommodate people in larger bodies, including in theaters, sports arenas, airlines, restaurants and even medical offices.
 This can make it, very understandably, isolating to those who live in larger bodies and face this discrimination – furthering concerns, and lessening support.

 “Medicine does not acknowledge how impactful weight stigma has been on access to care,” says Dr. Wassenaar.
-Research into weight stigma has consistently shown that healthcare professionals are biased against people deemed as having overweight or obesity.
+Research into weight stigma has consistently shown that healthcare professionals are biased against people labeled as “having overweight” or “obesity.”
 This causes them to behave in discriminatory ways, such as blaming serious health issues on weight and sometimes ignoring other possible causes.